Middle Back Pain

 Upper Back Anatomy

 The upper back (thoracic spine) starts beneath the neck and is comprised of twelve (12) vertebrae, labeled T1 through T12, which go down the back of the torso.
 Unlike the cervical spine and lumbar spine, the thoracic spine is relatively immobile because each its vertebrae are connected to a pair of ribs (one on either side), with the sternum at the front of the chest combining to form the rib cage.

 At each level of the thoracic spine, two (2) nerve roots (one on each side) separate into networks of nerves that enable sensation and motor functions on each side of the body.
-If a nerve root becomes compressed or inflamed, such as from a herniated disc, then thoracic radiculopathy note: to link to A-Z (commonly referred to as a pinched nerve, where one or more nerves are affected and do not work properly) occurs and is likely to result in symptoms of pain, tingling, numbness, and/or weakness.
+If a nerve root becomes compressed or inflamed, such as from a herniated disc, then thoracic radiculopathy (commonly referred to as a pinched nerve, where one or more nerves are affected and do not work properly) occurs and is likely to result in symptoms of pain, tingling, numbness, and/or weakness.
 These symptoms can radiate in different directions in the middle back, depending on the specific vertebral level of the compressed nerve.